Battle of Petrograd: Aftermath

-Estonian government agreed to take in small groups, provided that they would be unarmed and would not be wearing the uniform of Northwestern Army.
+Estonian government agreed to take in small groups, provided that they would be unarmed and would not be wearing the uniform of the Northwestern Army.
 The Regional Government of Northwest Russia was disbanded on December 5 and the army itself formally disbanded.

+Trotsky was later awarded the Order of the Red Banner for his personal role in organising the defence of Petrograd.